NotArb/Jupiter/ConfigDocs.md

 thread_pool_size=3 # Number of threads for dispatching RPC requests

 # Jito configuration (At least one required for sending Jito transactions)
-# By default, swaps will execute on the least occupied enabled Jito dispatcher.
+# Swaps will execute on the enabled Jito dispatcher with the least amount of requests queued.
 [[jito]]
-enabled=false # Enable or disable Jito sending (default: true) url="https://mainnet.block-engine.jito.wtf" # URL of the Jito block engine http_timeout_ms=3000 # HTTP request timeout for Jito (in milliseconds) http_pool_max_size=5 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5) requests_per_second=5 # Maximum number of requests per second to Jito thread_pool_size=5 # Number of threads for dispatching Jito requests queue_timeout_ms=7500 # Timeout for requests in the Jito queue to prevent overload proxy_host="" # All proxy settings are optional. proxy_port=8002 proxy_user="" proxy_password=""
+enabled=false # Enable or disable sending (default: true) url="https://mainnet.block-engine.jito.wtf" # URL of the block engine http_timeout_ms=3000 # HTTP request timeout (in milliseconds) http_pool_max_size=5 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5) requests_per_second=5 # Maximum number of requests per second allowed to be dispatched thread_pool_size=5 # Number of threads for dispatching requests queue_timeout_ms=7500 # Timeout for requests in the queue to prevent overload; ensures the queue doesn't grow faster than it is processed proxy_host="" # All proxy settings are optional proxy_port=8002 proxy_user="" proxy_password=""